workflowhub-eu/about/index.md

 permalink: /
 ---

-[WorkflowHub](https://workflowhub.eu/) is a FAIR **workflow registry** sponsored by the European RI Cluster EOSC-Life and the European Research Infrastructure ELIXIR.
+[WorkflowHub](https://workflowhub.eu/) is a FAIR **workflow registry** sponsored by the European RI Cluster EOSC-Life,  the European Research Infrastructure ELIXIR and [multiple EU-wide projects](/project/acknowledgements/#funding).
 It is workflow management system agnostic: workflows may remain in their native repositories in their native forms.

 This website describes the open source **project** for developing and running [WorkflowHub](https://workflowhub.eu/).